 - Seeds - flax meal or chia seeds to increase the antioxidant content and fiber of the cinnamon oatmeal bowl.

-- Fresh fruit - we like blueberries and bananas.
+- Fresh fruit - we like bananas, blueberrries and peaches.

 - Coconut flakes make it extra luscious.
 For a fantastic treat, make it a maple and brown sugar oatmeal recipe, topping the bowl with a swirl of syrup.
 Think Valentine's breakfast to bed!